 In January 2020, I decided to challenge myself to 31 days of rowing.
 My motivation to do this was:

 - To see if I could stick to it

-- To use that rowing machine that is sitting there
+- To use the rowing machine that I have at home.

 - The temptation of extra 30 minutes in the bed was too tempting

 - Distractions in the morning which disrupted my routine

 - I kept renegotiating with myself.
 Saying I will do it later on the day or start again tomorrow but never did.

 To improve my chance of sticking to the habit, I read Atomic Habits by James Clear.

 James Clear provided advice on a 4-step habit technique, on making habits easier and how tracking habits helps improve your ability to stick to it.
 I took all that advice, and this is what I learnt.

 I took all that advice, and this is what I learnt.